Dikshapatil3108/GenAI_Claim/README.md

 # GenAI_Claim
-A chatbot project for handling insurance claim queries
+A chatbot project for handling insurance claim queries using GenAI